RomanShestakov/bf_gateway/README.md

 2. Detergent for SOAP interactions
 3. log4erl for logging
 4. mochiweb for json parsing
+5. erlzmq - erlang bindings for 0MQ

 ## Building

-betfairgateway uses rebar for building and wraps it in a Makefile for convenience.
+bf_gateway uses rebar for building and wraps it in a Makefile for convenience.

 First clone from GitHub:

-    $ git clone git://github.com/romanshestakov/betfairgateway.git
+    $ git clone git://github.com/romanshestakov/bf_gateway.git

 Then change into the newly created directory:

-    $ cd betfairgateway
+    $ cd bf_gateway

-Add your betfair username and password into rel/files/app.config do the same in src/betfairgateway.app.src
+Add your betfair username and password into rel/files/app.config do the same in src/bf_gateway.app.src

 then build release:

     $ make rel

-Rebar will first pull in dependencies from GitHub, attempt to build them all, then build betfairgateway.
+Rebar will first pull in dependencies from GitHub, attempt to build them all, then build bf_gateway.

 start app with
-./rel/betfairgateway/bin/betfairgateway console
+./rel/bf_gateway/bin/bf_gateway console

 if everything ok, you should see
 "succesfully logged to betfair"